 How much does a Instructional Coach make?

-Instructional coaches play a key role in helping teachers improve their skills.
-They work in schools, districts, and other educational settings.
-The average yearly salary for an instructional coach is around $65,401.
-This means that most instructional coaches earn somewhere in this range.
-The salary can vary based on experience, location, and the specific job role.
+Instructional coaches play a key role in helping schools and teachers improve.
+They earn a good salary that reflects their important work.
+The average yearly salary for an instructional coach is $65,845.
+This means most instructional coaches make close to this amount each year.

 What are the highest paying cities for a Instructional Coach?